awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 You'll also need a GitHub account and to register for [GitHub Copilot](https://github.com/features/copilot).
 While there’s a free version, I recommend the paid tier for access to premium models.

-For this project, I used Ubuntu 22.04 in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with [mirrored networking mode](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking) - mainly because I thought it might simplify things.
+For this project, I used Ubuntu 22.04 in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) - mainly because I thought it might simplify things.
 You can follow the same steps on Windows if you prefer.

 Create a new Rust project, then open the directory in VSCode: